-This example shows how to specify a time-invariant, state-space model containing known parameter values using
+This example shows how to create a time-invariant, state-space model containing known parameter values using

 Define a state-space model containing two independent, AR(1) states with Gaussian disturbances that have standard deviations 0.1 and 0.3, respectively.
 Specify that the observation is the deterministic sum of the two states.
 Symbolically, the equation is